-- 11.1 Members will not use for personal purposes, any City property, equipment, services or supplies, (for example, agency, board, or City-owned materials or website and City transportation delivery services, and any Member's expense budget), of any material consequence, other than for the purposes connected with the discharge of City duties, which may include activities within the Member's office of which City Council has been advised. - 11.2 Members will not obtain or attempt to obtain financial gain from the use of City developed intellectual property, including but not limited to computer programs, technological innovations or other patentable items, while they are a Member or thereafter.
-All such property remains the exclusive property of the City. - 11.3 Members will not use information gained in the execution of their duties that is not available to the general public for any purposes other than their official duties.
+- 11.1 Members will not use for personal purposes, any City property, equipment, services or supplies, (for example, agency, board, or City-owned materials or website and City transportation delivery services, and any Member's expense budget), of any material consequence, other than for the purposes connected with the discharge of City duties. - 11.2 Members will not obtain or attempt to obtain financial gain from the use of City developed intellectual property, including but not limited to computer programs, technological innovations or other patentable items, while they are a

+Member or thereafter.
+All such property remains the exclusive property of the City.

+11.3 Members will not use information gained in the execution of their duties that is not available to the general public for any purposes other than their official duties.